-I don't risk a cent on Bogle's crazy ideas.
-He gambles the most money on the biggest names and most addicted debtors while outsourcing ACTIVE security selection to index construction firms.
-They pride themselves on knowing NOTHING about the valuation or business prospects of those stocks!
-Anyone investing in "passive" products is breaching fiduciary duty to themselves or beneficiaries.
-Bogle of course guarantees a constant supply of equity and debt capital to companies no matter how bad!
+I don't risk a cent on Bogle's dangerous ideas.
+He wagers trillions on the biggest names and most addicted debtors while outsourcing ACTIVE security selection to index construction firms.
+They pride themselves on knowing NOTHING about a stock's valuation or business prospects.
+Anyone investing in or recommending "passive" products is breaching fiduciary duty to themselves or beneficiaries.
+Bogle guarantees a constant flow of equity and debt capital to public companies no matter how bad!

 Markets are efficient, apparently, so security analysis is pointless?
 According to Bogle, hedge fund managers like Warren Buffett, George Soros, Julian Robertson and Jim Simons are just lucky monkeys.
 Bogle claims to be able to predict the long term future and urges you to gamble on his clairvoyance.
 Embrace the average as there is no skill?
 Expense ratios must be judged against net risk-adjusted returns and index funds have poor performance compared to skill strategies.

 Name any industry where "average" succeeds over time.
 Capital preservation is the priority for any professional investor.
 Should we invest with dedicated, hard working managers that reduce volatility OR in a no work, unskilled speculative list of stocks S&P likes, with no attention to valuation or risk?
 Which would a prudent man REALLY chose?
 2 and 20 for smart alpha is a bargain compared to 0.02 for dumb beta.